-Following a successful event in July 2017, the Inns of Court College of Advocacy (ICCA) is hosting a further one-day-training event focusing on the handling of expert witnesses.
-The syllabus has been created in consultation with a number of Specialists Bar Associations (SBAs).
+The Inns of Court College of Advocacy (ICCA) has just hosted a successful one-day-training event focusing on the handling of expert witnesses.
+The syllabus was created in consultation with a number of Specialists Bar Associations (SBAs).

-The training will take place on: Saturday 7 October 2017 (9am to 5pm) at the Rutledge Suite, Middle Temple Lane, London, EC4Y 9AT.
+The training took place last Saturday 7 October at the Rutledge Suite, Middle Temple Lane, London, EC4Y 9AT.
+This event follows another very well attended conference in July 2017.

-The course is suitable for Practitioners over four years’ call:
+The course was designed for Practitioners over four years’ call:

 - A financial/commercial practice (dealing with economic expert evidence)